addisonj/ff-2019-smoth-operator/pres.md

 ### Not the only challenge

 - The `FlinkKinesisConsumer` is complex and not obviously re-usable as it is built on a `ParallelSourceFunction`
-- In order to scale reads during back-fill, we need read multiple files at once and then re-order the results <!-- .element: class="fragment" data-fragment-index="1" -->
+- In order to scale reads during back-fill, we need to read multiple files at once and then re-order the results <!-- .element: class="fragment" data-fragment-index="1" -->
 - We still can't do bi-directional communication, which makes synchronization a challenge <!-- .element: class="fragment" data-fragment-index="2" -->
 - We still have to worry about properly handling idle streams and watermarks to make downstream code work as expected <!-- .element: class="fragment" data-fragment-index="3" -->